Orwell Astronomical Society (Ipswich)

 During the afternoon visitors were entertained by six films which Charles Radley had borrowed from NASA.
 In fact, Charles brought so many films back that he did not have time to show them all.

-Up in the Observatory we had a constant flow of visitors, some of whom thought that the Barrell Telescope in the Club room was the 26 cm Orwell Park Refractor.
+Up in the dome we had a constant flow of visitors, some of whom thought that the Barrell Telescope in the Belvedere was the 26 cm refractor.
 From the conversations that our members had with visitors it seemed that the open day exceeded their expectations, as indeed it did ours.

 Winners of the prize draw: